 Joh.
 Bapt.
 Schafer

 Sebastian Schäfer took over this small six-hectare estate in the far eastern end of the Nahe in 2002.
-We had no doubt about the future of this land at the hands of this enthusiastic, young prodigy (and very tall!) winegrower.
-In an area flush with great winemakers and estates, like Dönnhoff, Schönleber, Diel and Schäfer Fröhlich, it was an unexpected and welcome surprise to stumble upon a virtually unknown talent with the determination and chops to rise all the way to the top, challenging the best of the region.
+In an area flush with great winemakers and estates, like Dönnhoff, Schönleber, Diel and Schäfer Fröhlich, it was an unexpected and welcome surprise to stumble such a rising talent with the determination and chops to rise all the way to the top.
+The road is long when one considers the luminaries of the region but he’s already well on his way.

-Sebastian has a good range of Rieslings in both “fruity” and dry styles.
+Sebastian has a good range of Rieslings in both fruity (a clever word German winemakers have coined to try to differentiate the lightly sweet ones from those which are quite sweet) and dry styles.
 The production is tiny, and so is the cellar.
-He works primarily with large old foudres that appear to be well older than 30 years, and stainless steel with natural fermentations.
-The cellar processes are simple; it’s in the meticulous vineyard care where the true work is done at this estate.
+He works primarily with large old foudres that appear to be well older than 30 years and stainless steel.
+The fermentations are spontaneous and he prefers to keep the cellar processes are simple.
+For Sebastian, it’s the meticulous vineyard care where the focus of this estate is prioritized.

 Lay Of The Land

-Sebastian’s vineyard collection is first rate and prime for dry style Rieslings with a lot of character.
-Most of his top “cru” vineyards can be viewed from the 61 freeway that passes just alongside these gorgeous, steeply sloped vineyards above the small village of Dorsheim.
+Sebastian’s vineyard collection is first rate and prime for dry style Rieslings with a lot of character, a medium to full body and striking freshness.
+Most of his top cru vineyards can be viewed from the 61 highway that passes alongside these picturesque steeply sloped vineyards next to the small villages Dorsheim and Burg Layen, within the Trollbach Valley.

-The first important site for Sebastian is Schloßberg, a premier cru vineyard composed of loam and clay with quartz and decomposed red and blue slate.
-His Grosses Gewachs (Grand Cru) vineyards start with Goldloch—this powerhouse grown on red slate, quartzite and conglomerate rocks is a wine of the sun, with its upfront and unapologetic stone fruit, hot iron mineral impression and saltiness.
-Pittermännchen has some of the most unique soils with its clay loam soils of decomposed white and grey slate with quartzite—the first and only time I’ve seen white slate.
-It’s a wine full of charm and seriousness.
-Leaning more toward the soft flesh white fruit spectrum and sweet herbs and spices, this is as equally charming as it is serious.
+The first important site for Sebastian is Schlossberg, a premier cru vineyard composed of loam and clay with quartz and decomposed red and blue slate.
+The wines here are racy, mineral and textured.
+His Grosses Gewächs (Grand Cru) vineyards start with Goldloch, a powerhouse Riesling fueled by plenty of sunshine and grown on red slate, quartzite and conglomerate rocks.
+It’s loaded with upfront stone fruits, hot iron and saltiness.
+The Pittermännchen Grosses Gewächs has some of the most unique soils composed of clay loam soils derived from decomposed white and grey slate with quartzite; this is the first and only time we’ve seen white slate.
+It’s a wine equally as charming as it is serious and leans toward the soft flesh white fruit spectrum with sweet herbs and spices.